-The counter areas around the sink are of a high-pressure laminate and can be cleaned with soap and water, or you can use a common solvent on tough spots.
+These areas are laminated with a high-pressure veneer and can be cleaned with soap and water, or you can use a common solvent on tough spots.
 Be sure no abrasive cleaner is used, as there is the possibility it could scratch the surface.

 A protective pad should always be placed under hot utensils.